Twelfth Night

 The Holly Man

 Twelfth Night is when the Holly Man asserts his role as the mid-winter king.
-He has defeated his old adversary, the Oak Man, in a winter solstice battle.
-The Oak Man has limped away into the woods to nurse his wounds for six months.
-To recover and heal, and later, to re-emerge at the next Midsummer Solstice to attack and usurp the king of the dark days of winter, the Holly Man, once more.
+It will be the night of his victory in the winter solstice battle over his old adversary, the Oak Man.
+The Oak Man will limp away into the woods to nurse his wounds for six months.
+Time to recover and heal, and later, to re-emerge at the next Midsummer Solstice.
+Once again to attack and usurp the King of the dark days of winter, the Holly Man.

 Q. How should one celebrate twelfth night?